oelmekki/pgrebase/README.md

 # PgRebase

-PgRebase is a tool that allows you to easily handle your postgres codebase for functions, triggers, custom types and views.
+PgRebase is a tool that allows you to easily handle your postgres codebase for functions, triggers and views.

 ## Why

 If you started outsourcing data manipulation to your database through postgresql cool features, you probably realized this is painful.
-Postgresql's functions, triggers, custom types and views are not your usual codebase, they live in postgres, and you often have to drop them if you want to edit them, eg when you change a function signature.
+Postgresql's functions, triggers and views are not your usual codebase, they live in postgres, and you often have to drop them if you want to edit them, eg when you change a function signature.
 You could edit them directly in psql, but then it's migrating servers / other devs installation that becomes difficult.